I was born in Richmond, Virginia in 1994.

 The Seebecks

-The recent family history starts with Lyle’s great-grandparents: William Lyle Richeson and Marion Souchon.
-In 1922 they were in the Rex float of the Mardi Gras parade together, with Marion serving as Queen and William as one of the Dukes.
-Besides being Lyle’s namesake, William was the only other in his immediate family or direct ancestry to play football, which he did at Yale, enjoying an undefeated season in 1923.
-After William and Marion married, Lyle’s grandmother Manon was born in New York City in 1930.
+While there is less documentation about my Seebeck family’s arrival in America, it’s known that my father’s side was primarily German, with the name Seebeck deriving from a town in Germany.
+My grandmother’s family—the Richesons and the Souchons—had substantial French heritage and lived in New Orleans.
+The more recent chapter of that side of the family begins with my great‑grandparents: William Lyle Richeson and Marion Souchon.
+In 1922 they rode together on the Rex float in the Mardi Gras parade, with Marion serving as Queen and William as one of the Dukes.
+Besides being my namesake, William was the only other person in my immediate family or direct ancestry to play football; he played at Yale and accomplished an undefeated season in 1923.